 Discovering you are donor conceived can bring on a wealth of different (and possibly conflicting) emotions.
 The best thing you can do is tune into your heart and face whatever you’re feeling head-on.
 Write down some notes, even if it’s just a point-form list of thoughts, questions, and raw emotions.

 Don’t put any pressure on yourself to figure things out or “get over it”.
 Right now it’s important to welcome the inevitable onslaught of emotions and accept the experience for what it is: life-changing, singular, and probably difficult for most people to fully relate to.

 3. Learn more about donor conception

 One way to make sense of what it means to be donor conceived is to learn more about the practice, its history, and the experiences of other donor conceived people.
 Check out the resources page for links to documentaries, books, podcasts, academic research papers and more.
 Knowledge is power!

 4. Join a group for donor conceived people

-Participating in discussion/support groups on Facebook, like the Worldwide Donor Conceived People Network, is a great way to connect with other donor conceived people, seek support, and learn about issues that affect the community.
+Participating in discussion/support groups on Facebook, like the We Are Donor Conceived Facebook group, is a great way to connect with other donor conceived people, seek support, and learn about issues that affect the community.
 Even if you’re not ready to share your thoughts, it can be immensely helpful to read posts about what other people are going through (and the supportive responses from others who have experienced the same complicated feelings).